brenmathew/brenmathew.github.io/README.md

 ## Personal portfolio

 This is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+The website contains various sections like Resume, portfolio to add your projects, certificates to add all of your learnings, and a contact page to reach out to me.

 ## Demo
 Here are some demo images: